Somafet/onboardjs/packages/core/README.md

   {
     id: "welcome",
     type: "INFORMATION", // Predefined or custom type
+    payload: {
       title: "Welcome to Our App!",
-    payload: { mainText: "We are excited to have you." },
+      mainText: "We are excited to have you.",
+    },
     nextStep: "profile-setup",
     onStepActive: (context) => {
       console.log("Welcome step is now active!", context.flowData);